atomantic/ml_class/README.md

-# Machine Learning Demystified for Developers
+# Machine Learning Demystified
-> a 2-hour workshop by Adam Eivy and Jason Lewis
+## a 2-3 hour workshop by Adam Eivy and Jason Lewis

+Curious about machine learning, but don't know where to start?
+This class will get you running with an interactive development environment effortlessly using Jupyter Notebooks.
+We will then demystify machine learning terms, walk through clustering, linear regression, & even play with a neural network.
+Each section of the class provides hands-on experimentation with various machine learning tools and explains how and when to use different tooling depending on the quesion needing to be answered.

 **Goal: Getting individuals comfortable with the foundations of what Machine Learning (ML) is and practical application of it.**